grpc/proposal/A55-xds-stateful-session-affinity.md

       call context element whose API will be extended to allow the filter to add a new call element.

-* In the response path of the RPC, if the RPC path does not match the `path` config value of the filter then skip further processing and pass the response through.
-Otherwise check if `upstreamAddress` is set (in the RPC context of this filter) and get the value.
-Also get the peer address for the RPC; let’s call it `hostAddress` here.
+* In the response path - if the filter was not skipped based on the RPC path - it should check if `upstreamAddress` is set (in the RPC context of this filter) and get the value.
+Also get the peer address for the RPC;
+  let’s call it `hostAddress` here.
 For example, in Java you get the peer address through the `Grpc.TRANSPORT_ATTR_REMOTE_ADDR` attribute of the current ClientCall.
 If `upstreamAddress` is not set or `upstreamAddress` and `hostAddress` are different, then create a cookie using our Cookie config which has the `name`, `ttl` and `path` values.
 Set the value of the cookie to be the base64-encoded string value of `hostAddress`.
 Add this Cookie to